 STOP!
-Please make sure you have first read the Instructions in Setup before proceeding!
+Please make sure you have first read the instructions to set up the data sync before proceeding!

 Configuring the Integration Service¶

 This section outlines how to set up the integration service between GitHub and SpiraPlan.
 It assumes that you already have a working installation of SpiraPlan and a GitHub repository with an issue tracker.
 To setup the service, you must be logged into SpiraPlan as a user with System-Administrator level privileges.

 Inside SpiraPlan, go to the Administration page and navigate to Integration > Data Synchronization.
 Check if you see a plug-in called GitHubDataSync, as shown below:

 What do if the plug-in is not there